New Zealand Election 2023

 -

-The more efficient a government is, the more it can achieve with the income it receives from taxation.
+The more efficient a government is when it spends money, the more it can achieve with the income it receives from taxation.

 -